rebelsky/csc207b/_labs/mergesort.md

 link: true
 current: true
 ---
-In this lab, you will implement merge sort, a recursive sorting procedure that performs better than the previous sorts we have seen so far.

 ## Overview of the algorithm

 Merge sort over an input list can be pithily described as follows: